- Home to DLR

 Upgrading to a Higher Level of Certification

 As of September 20, 2016, administrative rules allow appraisers to submit appraisals for compliance review midway through their experience hours required to upgrade to a higher level of licensure or certification.
 (A midway upgrade fee applies.)

 Upgrade Not Mandatory

 Please note: It is not mandatory for a State-Registered Appraiser to upgrade to the State-Licensed Appraiser classification.
 A State-Registered Appraiser may upgrade to State-Certified Residential or State-Certified General.

 The procedure for an individual who wants to upgrade his or her certification as an appraiser in South Dakota to a higher level of certification is as follows.
 See our Classifications and Requirements of Appraisers page as needed for more information.

-- Complete the Application, Appraisal Experience Log (in Microsoft Excel format*), submit the appropriate fees for the level of certification being sought, and provide documentation verifying the education hours required for the upgrade.
+- Complete the Application for New or Upgrade Credential, Appraisal Experience Log (in Microsoft Excel format*), submit the appropriate fees for the level of certification being sought, and provide documentation verifying the education hours required for the upgrade.
 (If an applicant is claiming education on the application that has not been claimed previously, verification should be submitted.)

 - The Department reviews the application and supporting documentation.

 - Once the Department has completed its review of the application including the experience page and appraisal experience log, appraisals are requested from each category (residential, multi-family, commercial/industrial and agricultural) for compliance review.
 The Department will also choose appraisals at random from the appraisal experience log to verify experience.